Cissy Houston: Early life and family

+Houston later told Rolling Stone in 1978: "I used to get so mad.
+We'd be out playing in the sun with the other kids and my older sister, Marie, would make us come in for rehearsal."

+Three years later, in May 1941, Delia Drinkard died of a cerebral hemorrhage after suffering a fatal seizure in her bed; Houston was just seven at the time of her mother's death.

 Houston stated that she "found Christ" after listening to a sermon at the age of fourteen.

-Nitch Drinkard died of stomach cancer in March 1952 when Houston was 18.
-For a time, Houston went to live with her older sister Lee and her husband Mancel Warrick and helped to raise her two nieces, Dionne and Dee Dee, and her nephew Mancel Jr. Soprano Leontyne Price is a Drinkard cousin.
+Nitch Drinkard died of stomach cancer four years later in March 1952 when Houston was 18.

+For a time, Houston went to live with her older sister Lee and her husband Mancel Warrick and helped to raise her two nieces, Dionne and Dee Dee, and her nephew Mancel Jr. before moving to an apartment on Newark's Eighth Street.
+Soprano Leontyne Price is a Drinkard cousin.

-Houston attended South Side High School in Newark, graduating in 1952.
-Raised Methodist Episcopal, Houston shifted to the Baptist denomination after she joined the New Hope Baptist Church at around age 19.
+Houston attended South Side High School in Newark, graduating there in 1952.
+Following her father's death, Houston worked at RCA Electronics until 1961.
+Raised Methodist Episcopal, Houston shifted to the Baptist denomination after she joined the New Hope Baptist Church at around age 19, where she became minister of music and would continue to do so for over the next 50 years.